ubco-mds-2022-labs/capstone-statscan-pms/admin/logs/Noman/log_noman.md

 following questions:

 1. What was your most significant **individual contribution** to the project this week?
+Researching ways to impute values and dynamic clustering methods.

 2. What was your most significant **team contribution** to the project this week?
+Working on the team proposal document.

-3. Are there any major blockers or roadblocks preventing you from proceeding on your project?
+3. Are there any major blockers or roadblocks preventing you from proceeding on your project? trying to figure out a way to deal with NA’s for tasks such as PCA etc. Also running into memory issues and execution times…

 ## Summary Table